William Steinberg: Recording activity

 Steinberg's Command recordings eventually included complete cycles of the Beethoven and Brahms Symphonies, along with a diverse list of other works.
-Command's Pittsburgh Symphony activity ended after Steinberg recorded Bruckner's Seventh Symphony, his early Overture in G minor, two arrangements by Robert Russell Bennett, and Dimitri Shostakovich's Symphony No. 1 in April 1968.
+Command's Pittsburgh Symphony activity ended after Steinberg recorded Bruckner's Seventh Symphony, his early Overture in G minor, two arrangements by Robert Russell Bennett, and Dmitri Shostakovich's Symphony No. 1 in April 1968.
 Command Vice President and General Manager Loren Becker stated that "Steinberg's stature as a great conductor will also mean many more recordings of standard fare."
 However Becker departed Command a few months later and ABC Records, the label's owner, ended the Pittsburgh series.
-When Steinberg assumed his post with the Boston Symphony in 1969, he made several recordings, first for RCA Red Seal, then Deutsche Grammophon, which contracted the Boston Symphony upon expiration of the RCA contract.
-His Boston recordings for both RCA and DG were of the first rank, both musically and technically.
+When Steinberg assumed his post with the Boston Symphony in 1969, he made recordings, first for RCA Red Seal, then Deutsche Grammophon, which signed the Boston Symphony upon expiration of the RCA contract.
+Steinberg's Boston Symphony recordings for both RCA and DG were praised by critics for their excellence, both musically and technically.